Odsal Stadium: Baseball

 Baseball became popular in the 1930s, played in stadiums throughout Northern England until the outbreak of Second World War, after which it faded.
 Gambling was permitted on the games, and pools magnate Sir John Moores from Littlewoods sponsored and provided kit to the newly launched North of England League, baseball providing rugby league and football clubs with off-season summer income.
 In the inaugural competition hosted in 1935, two years after Odsal Stadium opened, Bradford Northern RLFC entered a baseball team also called Bradford Northern who came second in the league to the champions Oldham Greyhounds with ten wins out of fourteen.
 Other nearby baseball clubs in Bradford included the City Sox and the Greenfield Giants, who were based two miles away at the Greenfield Stadium, Bradford at Dudley Hill.

 Tennis

 In 1939, Odsal Stadium played host to the British Isles and Western Europe tour of the leading men's tennis players of the day: Don Budge, Bill Tilden, Ellsworth Vines, and Lester Stoefen.
 A film capturing this event was created by local filmmaker, C. H. Wood, which additionally features a rugby league sevens cup semi final that took place that same year.

 Other sporting events

-Other sports which have been played at Odsal since opening include basketball and kabbadi.
+Other sports which have been played at Odsal since opening include basketball and kabaddi.

 In 2017, an exhibition field hockey match took place at Odsal as the stadium stood in for Wembley Stadium for the production of the 2018 Indian film Gold, featuring actor Akshay Kumar portraying the story of India's men's hockey team winning its first Olympic gold medal after partition, defeating the Great British team 4–0 at the 1948 Summer Olympics.